Number of staff and nature of the first instance authority

 When the administration (OFPRA) rejects an asylum claim, a protection can be attributed in appeal by National court on asylum right (Cour nationale du droit d’asile – CNDA) which proceed to a new examination of the merits on the situation.
 If asylum claim is also rejected by CNDA, the applicant can refer the matter to the Council of State.
 However, this jurisdiction examines only if procedural guarantees and legal framework has been respected but it does not go back over the facts taken into account by CNDA.
 They can decide to send the case back to the CNDA or attribute himself a protection status.

-However, outside of asylum proceedings and especially in expulsion proceedings when examining refoulement, the Council of State considers it may pronounce someone is a refugee or a beneficiary of subsidiary protection, although this does officially grant the status and rights attached, nor is it binding before the actual asylum authorities.[12]
+However, outside of asylum proceedings and especially in expulsion proceedings when examining refoulement, the Council of State considers it may pronounce someone is a refugee or a beneficiary of subsidiary protection, although this does not officially grant the status and rights attached, nor is it binding before the actual asylum authorities.[11]

 [1] Article L. 121-7 Ceseda.